Healthy Vegan Pear Fruit Crumble – No-Oil, Fat-Free

 Our family loves fruit crisps and fruit crumbles, they are naturally vegan, and easy to make oil-free.
 Here, I used almond flour and ground cashew nuts in the crumble topping.
 It tastes decadent.
 Lemon juice is a perfect binder, it makes the topping clump together and become crumbly, crispy, and tasty fruit topping.

 Whole-Foods Plant-Based Fruit Crumble/Crisp Topping

 You can use this wfpb topping for apple crisp, berry crisp, or other fruits too.
 I just made a crabapple crumble with it, I swapped apple pie spice for the ginger.
 Tastes great.

 In this recipe, I added ginger – it is lovely with pears, and did you know studies found ginger is a very effective pain-killer?
 Especially for migraine headaches and menstrual cramps.
 A teaspoon a day of ginger powder does the trick, takes the pain away plus tastes great added to tea.

-And enjoy pears in this delicious homemade dessert or snack!
+I hope you enjoy pears in this delicious homemade healthy dessert, or snack!

 FOLLOW and SUBSCRIBE to VeganEnvy.com on Pinterest, Twitter, Instagram, YouTube, and Facebook!